 Microsoft Azure CDN solution offers something similar to Google’s CDN.
 In their free trial, you will get $200 credits that will expire in 30 days.

-Stackpath offers you a month free secure CDN service and after that, you can pay $10 per month to continue.
+Stackpath offers you a month of free secure CDN service and after that, you can pay $10 per month to continue.

 This is a secured and complete content delivery network that will offer you upto 1TB per month bandwidth for $10 and you can host unlimited sites.